Last Updated on June 22, 2022 by Laura Turner

 Quality Desk Chair

 When you aren’t standing, you’ll want a quality desk chair.
-Your back and neck will thank you for having a chair that you can adjust to fit you perfectly.
+Your back and neck will thank you for having a chair that you can adjust to fit you perfectly, and if you have any pets, they may appreciate it as well.

-If you are spending all day looking at computer screens, you want to set your monitor to the best position to avoid neck strain.
+If you are spending all day looking at computer screens, you want to set your monitor in the best position to avoid neck strain.
 This monitor stand holds your monitor securely but allows you to adjust the position easily to best suit your needs.
-I have this at home on my adjustable desk and it handles moving from a sitting position to standing position easily.
+I have this at home on my adjustable desk, and it handles moving from a sitting position to a standing position easily.
 It made the difference from having constant neck and shoulder pain to working in comfort.

 With social distancing orders and working from home, you may have more family members or roommates around than usual.
-A pair of good noise-cancelling headphones allows you to get your studying or work done even if your sibling is playing Fortnite in the room next door.
+A pair of good noise-canceling headphones allow you to get your studying or work done even if your roommate is watching television in the room next door.

 Blue Light Blocking Glasses

 Staring at screens all day can strain the eyes.
-One of my co-workers swears by these inexpensive blue light blocking glasses to reduce eye strain and avoid headaches when spending all day in virtual school.
+One of my co-workers swears by these inexpensive blue-light-blocking glasses to reduce eye strain and avoid headaches when spending all day in virtual school and staring at a screen.

 If you’re a visual learner, organizing, color-coding, and even decorating your notes can help cement information in your memory.
 Stock up on colored highlighters, colored pens, sticky notes, and index cards for some colorful, memorable study sessions.